-This part-time, in-person graduate degree program will give students thorough knowledge of techniques in the field of analytics, and the ability to apply them to real-world scenarios in the business world.
+This in-person graduate degree program—offered in a full- or part-time format—will give students thorough knowledge of techniques in the field of analytics, and the ability to apply them to real-word scenarios in the business world.

 About the Program